ctitmus19/fun-events/docs/api/get-event-by-user_id.md

 ]
 ```
 ---
-## Get events in Postman
+## <a name="Postman">Get events in Postman</a>

 Open the Postman app on your desktop and complete the following steps:

+1. Ensure that the fun-events JSON database is running in a command line tool.
-1. First, find the `user_id` of the user you want to update.
+2. Find the `user_id` of the user you want to update.
 Create a request in Postman with the following values:
 - **Method:** GET
 - **URL:** {base_url}/user
 - **Headers:**
     - **Content-Type:** application/json

-2. Locate the user
+3. Locate the user.
-3. Find the `id` parameter and copy the ID number
+4. Find the `id` parameter and copy the ID number.
-4. Create a new request with the following values, with the `user_id` included at the end of the URL:
+5. Create a new request with the following values, with the `user_id` included at the end of the URL:
-5. Create a new request with the following values:
+6. Create a new request with the following values:
 - **Method:** GET
 - **URL:** {base_url}/events?user_id=1
 - **Headers:**
   - Content-Type: application/json

-6. Select the **Send** button
+7. Select the **Send** button.
-7. View the JSON response:
+8. View the JSON response:
 ```shell
 [
     {